Students: your stay, insurance, transport

 Getting around Venice

-Imob cards can be requested at all ACTV/Hellovenezia offices, including the office at Piazzale Roma, the entrance to the city.
-The card is valid for 3 years.
-You will need the following:
+The Venezia Unica card can be requested at most important ACTV offices, including the office at Piazzale Roma and is valid for 5 years.
+To apply for the card you’ll need the following:

-Once you have got your Imob card, you can load it with single tickets, 10-ticket carnets or travel passes at ACTV offices or authorised sellers (tobacconists or newspaper kiosks).
-You can choose between:
+Once you have got your Venezia Unica card, you can load it with single tickets, 10-ticket carnets or monthly tickets online, at ACTV offices or at authorised sellers (tobacconists or newspaper kiosks).